5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

    **NVRAM > Add > 7C436110-AB2A-4BBB-A880-FE41995C9F82** > change `csr-active-config` from `00000000`(SIP enabled) to:

-   `FF030000` (for High Sierra)
+   `FF030000` (for High Sierra)</br>
-   `FF070000` (for Mojave/Catalina)
+   `FF070000` (for Mojave/Catalina)</br>
-   `67080000` (for Big Sur*)
+   `67080000` (for Big Sur to Ventura)
+   `EF0F0000` (for Big Sur to Ventura.
+Disables even more security features.)

+   **NOTES**

-   ***NOTE**: The value `FF0F0000` provided in the Dortania Install Guide has been proven to not work correctly in Big Sur – it prevents you from getting offered system updates.
-In Big Sur, *authenticated root* has been added to the SIP, resulting in a different value of 0x867 for csr-active config.
-In OpenCore this corresponds to the hex-swapped value of `67080000`.
+   - Using `FF0F0000` as suggested by the Dortania Install Guide has been proven to not work well in Big Sur since it prevents System Update notifications.
+In Big Sur, *authenticated root* has been added to SIP, resulting in a different value of `0x867` for csr-active config.
+In OpenCore this translates to `67080000`.
+   - Using `EF0F0000` does give you System Updates but it will download the complete Installer every time not just incremental updates which is a drag.
+   - If you want to know how the csr-active-config value is calculated or if you want to calculate your own, check the [OpenCore Calcs](https://github.com/5T33Z0/OC-Little-Translated/tree/main/B_OC_Calculators) section for details.

 2. To avoid the need of resetting NVRAM every time after you've changed  the csr value, add the following parameter to the config: